dreignier/playground-qZqn74B4/part11/statement.md

 # The ghost promise

-As a rule of thumb: when a function can return a promise, *ALWAYS* return a promise.
+As a rule of thumb: When a function can return a promise, *ALWAYS* return a promise.
 Otherwise you'll have this ugly code everywhere:

 ```javascript
 function job() {